Ingestibles

 Towards personalized advice

-The first generation of ingestibles is being tested in SHIME, an advanced in vitro model that mimics the environment and behavior of the gut.
-A clinical trial with volunteers is planned for early 2022.
+The first generation of ingestibles is validated in a clinical trial beginning of 2024.
+Fifteen healthy volunteers were included in this 100% controlled dietary intervention studying protein fermentation.
+We successfully utilized 69 ingestibles and collected over 4000 hours of data.
 The functionality of the first generation of smart pills will be extended over the coming years.
-By 2027, a highly advanced sensing platform will be available, including Smart Algorithms, and a dashboard, to monitor gut health.
+We will in parallel develop an ingestible able to take a gut fluid sample for more extensive offline analysis, e.g. for microbiome analysis or biomarker exploration.
+By 2027, a highly advanced sensing platform will be available, including digital gut models, and a dashboard, to monitor gut health.

 Screenshot-2020-11-24-at-14.55.52-1536×668